-Yes – The dVoicebox Esmono Booth is 2.2m x 2.5m and is 2.2m high – it is large enough for several actors or singers standing – the most we’ve comfortably had at one go so far is seven.
+Yes – dVoiceBox has an Esmono Booth that is 2.2m x 2.5m and is 2.2m high – it is large enough for several actors or singers standing.
 For interview situations there is room for at least 3 people seated around a table.

-The booth is also big enough to record a drum kit should that be needed for a music project.
+The booth is also big enough to record a standard sized drum kit should that be needed for a music project.

 I want to learn to be a voiceover – do you offer any training?

-The dVoicebox studio itself does not currently offer voice over training – however we have linked up with Big Mouth Vox Productions who run voiceover training sessions in the Midlands and also in London.
-We provide the studio environment and equipment for the training for the Warwickshire based sessions.
+The dVoiceBox studio does not currently offer voice over training – however we provide the studio environment and equipment for Big Mouth Vox Productions who run voiceover training sessions in the Midlands and also in London.
 You can find out more by following the link to Big Mouth Vox Productions.

-We regularly record singers and songwriters.
-If you want to produce a demo – perhaps using a backing track that you already have – that’s fine.
-On the other hand we can help you source good quality backings for your choice of song.
+Yes.
+If you want to produce a singing demo – perhaps using a backing track that you already have – we can record you.
+If needs be we can help you source good quality backings for your choice of song.

-For the recording itself we use high quality Neumann, Audio Technica or Rode mics, our professional Esmono sound booth and industry standard software post production tools .
+For the recording itself we use high quality Neumann, Audio Technica or Rode mics, our professional Esmono sound booth and industry standard software recording and post production tools .

 All you need to bring is your vocal talent and we’ll do the rest.
 It’s a good idea to make sure that you really know the song well that you want to record.
 It’ll reduce the studio time needed and so you’ll need a smaller budget for the demo.
 A single CD copy is included in the fee – further copies can be made for an extra charge.